Does the house you're buying have planning permission?

 That said, some local authorities may not rigorously enforce these rules.
 For this reason, some sellers' may not have bothered to get permission or approval at the time.

-Other than ignoring the problem and waiting for the clock to run out (4 years from the completion of the work, in most residential cases), buyers have two main options.
+Other than ignoring the problem and waiting for the clock to run out (4 years from the completion of the work, in most residential cases), buyers have two main options:

 Apply for retrospective consent

 The new owner can apply to the local authority for retrospective consent.
-Where the work is fully compliant and does not breach any conservation area or listed building-related restrictions, the council may grant this consent.
+If the work is fully compliant and does not breach any conservation area or listed building-related restrictions, the council may grant this consent.

 In some cases, an inspector may be unable to confirm whether the work is fully compliant with regulations (because the work is finished, plastered over, etc).
 The inspector may instead confirm that they will take no further enforcement action.